pact-foundation/docs.pact.io/website/docs/pact_broker/advanced_topics/pending_pacts.md

 _A pact content is considered pending if there has not been a successful published verification by the specified branch of the provider._

-It is calculated for each pact version when the "pacts for verification" API is called by the provider test harness.
+It is calculated for each pact version when the "pacts for verification" API is called by the provider verification task.

 When a pact version is considered "pending", then any mismatches during verification _will not_ cause the overall verification task to fail.
 When a pact is _not_ considered "pending" then mismatches _will_ cause the overall verification task to fail (until the introduction of this feature, this was the default behaviour).